grotius-cnc/debian_distro_live_build_post_tweaking/create-mint-rt.md

 	/boot/grub.cfg file and edited to current kernel.

 #### Second attempt failed.
+I mentioned you have to press the keyboard during the boot screen.
+During boothing it was looking for vmlinuz.
+This is replaced by our new vmlinuz-kernelid.
+So it's searching the wrong file.
 Edited the

 	/isolinux/isolinux.cfg file and edited to current kernel.